A measure to help hoist Colorado casinos from a pandemic-sized hole will have its fate decided in the November general election.

-Should all go to plan, casinos located in the state’s three gaming communities will have the opportunity to expand their offerings while increasing revenue and jobs.
+Should all go according to plan, casinos in the state’s three gaming communities will have the opportunity to expand their offerings while increasing revenue and jobs.

-What is Initiative No. 257 for Colorado casinos?
+What does Initiative No. 257 mean for Colorado casinos?

 Summed up, the initiative merely shifts control to local residents.

-Initiative No. 257, if signed off by voters, will allow residents in the Centennial State’s three gaming regions — which includes the towns of Black Hawk, Central City and Cripple Creek, which are located in Gilpin and Teller counties— to approve maximum bets of any amount.
+Initiative No. 257, if signed off on by voters, will allow residents in the Centennial State’s three gaming regions — which includes the towns of Black Hawk, Central City and Cripple Creek, which are in Gilpin and Teller counties — to approve maximum bets of any amount.

-Additionally, the affected public will also have the opportunity to allow casinos to expand their gaming offerings beyond what is already allowed by the state constitution.
+Additionally, the affected public will have the opportunity to let casinos expand their gaming offerings beyond what is already allowed by the state constitution.

 As it stands, casinos can only offer the likes of blackjack, craps, poker, roulette and slots.